 While in college I was the seminar auditor for the continuing education department.
 As a result of that I was able to get paid to attend over 1000 hours of postgraduate classes in the field of automobile and sports injuries, worker’s compensation disability and apportionment, research reviews, various techniques and rehabilitation, neurology, and even a few practice management courses.
 Being exposed to these classes, gave me a perspective that made me decide that the best policy for myself as a doctor is to be patient centered.

 Being patient-centered as a doctor means that the patient’s needs come first.
-My income and especially what the insurance companies want comes at a distant second and third.
-To best serve the needs of patients, I continually seek out best practices through published research in the field of chiropractic, physical medicine, and physical therapy.
+I continually seek out best practices through published research in the field of chiropractic, physical medicine, and physical therapy.
 When new patients see me, they receive a medical history, an orthopedic and neurological examination, a differential diagnosis, and a treatment plan that combines traditional chiropractic and our latest knowledge in the field of physical rehabilitation.

 Foot and Ankle Biomechanics.